abbygaeljohnson/2025Hydroinformatics/README.md

 Code for the 2025 Hydroinformatics Class

-TO contribute to this repo do the following
+To contribute to this repo do the following
 * write some code
 * Commit with a good descriptve message